wyhwong/CATBOT/README.md

 The statistical analyzer contains the following parts:

-    1. Binance API, to query time series data from Binance.
+    1. Binance API, to query time series data from Binance
-    2. Model compose, to analyze queried time series data and forecast the future trend.
+    2. Compose of time series models, to analyze queried time series data and forecast the future trend
+        a.
+StatsforecastAutoARIMA
+        b.
+LSTM
+        c.
+LightGBM
-    3. Decider, to do the final decision.
+    3. Decider, to compute the final decision

 ---

 ## MQTT Broker

 The MQTT Broker is used for container-to-container communication.

+---

+## Future Development

+In the future, we may update CATBOT with the following changes:

+    - Self trained text classifcation model
+    - Better financial news scrapers with Selenium
+    - Self trained time series forecasting model
+    - More time series forecasting algorithms
+    - Multi-platform supports, for example, Discord

 ---